 In 1994, the top 5 intra-EU exported products by value (see Table 1) were ‘Motor vehicles, trailers and semi-trailers’ (EUR 96 billion) followed by ‘Chemicals and chemical products’ (EUR 77 billion), ‘Computer, electronic and optical products’ (EUR 71 billion), ‘Food products’ (EUR 65 billion) and ‘Machinery and equipment’ (EUR 61 billion).

 Ten years later, in 2004, the top 5 intra-EU exported goods were the same but in a different order (except for ‘Motor vehicles, trailers and semi-trailers’, which kept the top spot).
 In 2006, ‘Basic metals’ (EUR 160 billion) replaced ‘Food products’ as the fifth most exported product in intra-EU trade.
-However, by 2012 and 2013, the top 5 intra-EU exported goods by value were again the same as in 1994 with the same top three.
+However, in 2012, 2013 and 2015, the top 5 intra-EU exported goods by value were again the same as in 1994 with the same top three.
 Only positions four and five were reversed with ‘Computer, electronic and optical products’ overtaking ‘Food products’.